Sequence learning in Associative Neuronal-Astrocytic Network: Discussion

-In light of the fact that almost all neurological conditions are now regarded as conditions where both neurons and glia are affected, the computational role of astrocytes in brain diseases is indisputable.
-Astrocytic-neural networks could be used to study hypotheses on astrocytes failing to perform their critical synaptic functions.
+On the applications side, by enabling the most faithful representation of neurons, networks and brain systems, neuromorphic computing allows for studies that not necessarily follow a mainstream machine learning direction.
+For example, neuronal-astrocytic networks on neuromorphic chips may be used to study hypotheses on astrocytes failing to perform their critical synaptic functions, as we did here.
 Mounting evidence suggests that astrocytes change their strength of their connections in learning \cite{RN192}.
 Crucially, little is known about the interactions between the localized \(Ca^{2+}\) response of individual astrocyte processes and the global \(Ca^{2+}\) events \cite{RN190}.
-We speculate that this interaction might enable training the astrocytic-neural network to not only learn the correct sequence of memories, but also the time spent in each memory for a given sequence.
-This is the more biologically relevant case, as the amount of time spent in each memory (e.g the duration of a note when humming a melody) is crucial for correctly recalling a learned sequence.
+We speculate that this interaction might enable training the network to not only learn the correct sequence of memories, but also the time spent in each memory for a given sequence.
+This is biologically faithful, as the amount of time spent in each memory (e.g the duration of a note when humming a melody) is crucial for correctly recalling a learned sequence.
 In the framework of our model, this can be achieved by dynamically modifying \(\tau\)--which in turn is controlled by the SC-release threshold and the astrocytic sensitivity to pre-synaptic activity.
+Studies like this might be enabled through careful coupling of computational neuroscience and neuromorphic hardware, using, e.g., specialized astrocytic modules like the one we presented recently \cite{RN_34}.

-Memory underlies all cognitive functions; therefore, understanding memory is one of the basic, fundamental goals of computational brain science.
-By reproducing the functional organization of astrocytic-neural networks, as well as the dynamics of astrocytic \(Ca^{2+}\) activity and astrocyte-neuron interactions, we aim to computationally reveal the role of information processing on different temporal and spatial scales in astrocyte-neuron networks.
-The theoretical benefit of having parallel processing on different temporal and spatial scales is an open question in computational brain science: Our model aims to tackle this problem by combining millisecond-scale neural activity with the comparatively slow calcium activity of astrocytes.
-Although our understanding of neural-astrocytic dynamics is still in its infancy, translating the new “bottom-up” knowledge of astrocytic function into artificial intelligence is a promising research area.
+Learning is at the core of neuromorphic computing.
+By reproducing the functional organization of neuronal-astrocytic networks, as well as the dynamics of astrocytic \(Ca^{2+}\) activity and astrocyte-neuron interactions, we computationally suggested a learning role for astrocytes operating on temporal and spatial scales that are larger than the ones in neurons.
+The underlying mechanisms of having parallel processing on different temporal and spatial scales is an open question in brain science, but it is already highly regarded as a computational method that increases the processing efficiency of a system: Our work tackles this problem by combining millisecond-scale neuronal activity with the comparatively slow \(Ca^{2+}\) activity of astrocytes.